grimmpp/home-assistant-eltako/info.md

 # Eltako Bus Integration (RS485 - EnOcean) for Home Assistant

 This repo contains an Home Assistant Integration for Eltako Baureihe 14.
 This integration allows you to get all information of the Eltako 14 Bus and it allows you to control all the devices via Home Assistant.
+(See supported devices.)
 You can also react on sensors like weather station, rocker switches, window contacts ... with automations in Home Assistant.

-See more details on GitHub: [home-assistant-eltako](https://github.com/grimmpp/home-assistant-eltako)
+For more details check out the provided [docs](./docs) and links listed at the end.

 # Supported EEPs and devices

-The following EnOcean Equipment Profiles (EEPs) and devices are currently supported:
+The following EnOcean Equipment Profiles (EEPs) and devices are currently supported.
+In general, this is not limited to Eltako devices, mainly to the EnOcean standard.
 Elatko devices are exemplarily mentioned.
 You can find [here](https://www.eltako.com/fileadmin/downloads/de/Gesamtkatalog/Eltako_Gesamtkatalog_KapT_low_res.pdf) a nice overview about which EEPs are provided/required by which Eltako devices.

 * Binary sensor